bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 Product teams can choose to use Vault or ETCD backed Kubernetes Secrets, but it is recommended that Vault be used for secrets.

 ### Change management
-Any changes to the Vault Secrets Management tool will be communicated via [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) and [#devops-alerts](https://chat.developer.gov.bc.ca/channel/devops-alerts) Rocket.Chat channels.
+Any changes to the Vault Secrets Management tool will be communicated via [OpenShift-howto-vault](https://teams.microsoft.com/l/channel/19%3A0ed86e1a6dd74b62a7d965f1a6954c56%40thread.tacv2/OpenShift-howto-vault?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).
 For major service updates, the Vault Operations team will reach out to product owners for notice.

 ### Service improvements

 Vault Secrets Management improvements include system upgrades, feature integration and issue fixing.
-The Vault Operations team conduct these operations at scheduled times, with advance notice in the #devops-vault Rocket.Chat channel.
+The Vault Operations team conduct these operations at scheduled times, with advance notice in the OpenShift-howto-vault MSTeams channel.
 If disruption or downtime is expected during service improvement, the team will provide details to help teams prepare and to verify their applications.

 ### Service level
 Enterprise